saucecontrol/PhotoSauce/doc/main.md

 Accepts a file path for the input image, a stream for the output image, and a [ProcessImageSettings](#processimagesettings) object for settings.
 The output stream must allow Seek and Write.
 Returns a [ProcessImageResult](#processimageresult).

-### ProcessImage(ArraySegment&lt;byte&gt;, Stream, ProcessImageSettings)
+### ProcessImage(ReadOnlySpan&lt;byte&gt;, Stream, ProcessImageSettings)

-Accepts a byte ArraySegment for the input image, a stream for the output image, and a [ProcessImageSettings](#processimagesettings) object for settings.
+Accepts a ReadOnlySpan for the input image, a stream for the output image, and a [ProcessImageSettings](#processimagesettings) object for settings.
 The output stream must allow Seek and Write.
 Returns a [ProcessImageResult](#processimageresult).

 ### ProcessImage(Stream, Stream, ProcessImageSettings)